Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Proposed Method

 After the pre-training stage, the pre-trained network becomes available, and source domain data is no longer accessible in subsequent stages.
 During the computation stage, we calculate the essential properties needed for target adaptation: \textit{cluster centroids} ($CC_t$) and \textit{mean classifier discrepancy} ($M_{dis}$), by feeding the unlabeled target data into the pre-trained network.
 Following Liang et al.'s study \cite{liang2020we}, we compute the cluster centroid for each emotion category ($CC_t^k$) in the target domain:

 where $\hat{p}^k(x_t)$ represents the aggregated softmax value for the sample $x_t$ from the two classifiers for the $k^{th}$ emotion category:

 where $\delta$ is the softmax function.

-This technique calculates the centroids by integrating the classifier’s predictions with the feature extractor’s outputs, ensuring that samples are weighted according to the classifier's confidence.
+This technique calculates the centroids by integrating the classifier's predictions with the feature extractor's outputs, ensuring that samples are weighted according to the classifier's confidence.
 In contrast, methods relying solely on feature extractor outputs may produce less reliable centroids, as they overlook class boundaries and classifier confidence, which can lead to issues with ambiguity and domain shifts.

 The \textit{mean classifier discrepancy} ($M_{dis}$) is calculated as the average difference between the outputs produced by the two classifiers:

 where $D$ represents the Euclidean distance.